 Note that Airbnb does not necessarily interpret the discounts exactly as you design them, because of limitations in their rate engine.
 Your discounts as programmed into OwnerRez are mapped to Airbnb in the following ways:

-- Weekly/monthly discounts will show on Airbnb if they are exactly 7 or 28 nights and always applicable.
-Otherwise they will be set as rules on the calendar.
+- Weekly/monthly discounts will show in the week/month discounts settings on Airbnb if they are exactly 7 or 28 nights and have no date criteria.
+Otherwise (if they have date criteria or target a different length of time) they will be set as rules on the calendar.

 - All other discounts - like last minute or early bird discounts - will be applied directly to the nightly rates.